 Next, we show that the overall network architecture satisfies the 3DPE property in~\eqref{3D PE}.
-First, as will detailed later, the proposed GGNN satisfies the PE property of the beamforming policy $\mathcal{F}_{\mathrm{e}}(\cdot,\cdot)$.
-Specifically, permutations applied to the antenna and user dimensions of the inputs of GGNN induce the same permutations on its output, whereas permutations of the RF-chain dimension in $\mathbf{M}_{\mathrm{p}}$ does not affect the output.
+First, as detailed later, the proposed GGNN satisfies the PE property of the beamforming policy $\mathcal{F}_{\mathrm{e}}(\cdot,\cdot)$.
+Specifically, permutations applied to the antenna and user dimensions of the GGNN inputs induce the same permutations at its output, whereas permutations of the RF-chain dimension in $\mathbf{M}_{\mathrm{p}}$ do not affect the output.
 Such a joint PE and PI (PEPI) property can be expressed as

 Second, by examining the operations of the two projection modules, i.e., the closed-form solution of problem~\eqref{LS} and the beamformer normalization, we find that their inputs and outputs satisfy the following properties,~respectively,